Interface CreateMonitorRequest.Builder

 • localResources

 The local resources to monitor.
-A local resource, in a bi-directional flow of a workload, is the host where the agent is installed.
-For example, if a workload consists of an interaction between a web service and a backend database (for example, Amazon Relational Database Service (RDS)), the EC2 instance hosting the web service, which also runs the agent, is the local resource.
+A local resource in a workload is the location of the host, or hosts, where the Network Flow Monitor agent is installed.
+For example, if a workload consists of an interaction between a web service and a backend database (for example, Amazon Dynamo DB), the subnet with the EC2 instance that hosts the web service, which also runs the agent, is the local resource.

 Parameters:

 localResources - The local resources to monitor.
-A local resource, in a bi-directional flow of a workload, is the host where the agent is installed.
-For example, if a workload consists of an interaction between a web service and a backend database (for example, Amazon Relational Database Service (RDS)), the EC2 instance hosting the web service, which also runs the agent, is the local resource.
+A local resource in a workload is the location of the host, or hosts, where the Network Flow Monitor agent is installed.
+For example, if a workload consists of an interaction between a web service and a backend database (for example, Amazon Dynamo DB), the subnet with the EC2 instance that hosts the web service, which also runs the agent, is the local resource.

 Returns: